-It is the NFL’s Hall of Fame weekend and much media attention has been focused on Brett Favre.
+It is the NFL’s Hall of Fame weekend, and much media attention has been focused on Brett Favre.
 Known at “the Iron Man” during is tenure in the NFL with an insane 297 consecutive starts over a 20-year career.
 It is fitting that Favre enters the Hall of Fame along with the late-Ken Stabler.

 There are numerous parallels between both quarterbacks.
 Both went to southern colleges.
 Stabler to Alabama and Farve to Southern Miss.
-Both has slow starts to their respective careers.
+Both had slow starts to their respective careers.
 Both led eventual powerhouse teams which respectively went down as dynasties in the NFL.
 Both won a Super Bowl championship, and experts agree each should have won a few more.
 Both spent the twilight of their careers with two additional teams.
 Stabler with the Oilers and Saints, and Favre with the Jets and Vikings.

 However, it is one common connection, which is the real reason for the success each had in the NFL.

 Interestingly, during Wolf’s two departures from the Raider organization is precisely when the two most beloved Raiders fell out of favor with Davis and were eventually discarded.
-Loyal Raider fans could never come to grips of these moves, but it is clear, these players were not selections of Davis.
+Loyal Raider fans could never come to grips of these moves, but it is evident, these players were not selections of Davis.

-If you take a strong look at the dominate Packers teams under Favre, you will notice something very similar.
+If you take a sharp look at the dominate Packers teams under Favre, you will notice something very similar.
 It is near a carbon copy of the Raiders from the 70s and early 80s which were built by Wolf.